-Pericardial mesothelioma is a rare and fatal form of asbestos cancer.
-It is the least commonly diagnosed of the various types of mesothelioma, but can also be the most damaging and the hardest to treat.
+Pericardial mesothelioma is a rare and deadly form of asbestos cancer.
+It is the least commonly diagnosed type of mesothelioma, but can also be the most damaging and the hardest to treat.

 If you or a loved have mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for a large amount of compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

-According to a study cited in the Texas Heart Institute Journal (THIJ), pericardial tumors of this type account for less than 10 percent of all types of mesothelioma.
+According to a study cited in the Texas Heart Institute Journal (THIJ), pericardial tumors account for less than 10 percent of all types of mesothelioma.
 This means that 14 to 30 out of every million people are diagnosed each year on average.

-When a mesothelioma tumor forms anywhere in the pericardial cavity, it will, over a long period of time, grow, become malignant, and eventually metastasize to other parts of the chest and abdomen.
-This cancer will eventually affect the cardiovascular system once it develops, with devastating consequences to the heart and lungs.
+When a mesothelioma tumor forms anywhere in the pericardial cavity, it will, over time grow, become malignant, and eventually metastasize to other parts of the chest and abdomen.
+The cancer will eventually affect the cardiovascular system once it develops, with dire consequences to the heart and lungs.

 Development, Symptoms, and Diagnoses

-Typically, the cancer forms on the outer lining of the pericardium.
-As a tumor grows over a period that can take as long as five decades before symptoms of mesothelioma show up, it can either remain localized in one area of the pericardium or completely surround a patient’s heart.
+In general, the cancer forms on the outer lining of the pericardium.
+As a tumor grows over a period that can take as long as five decades before symptoms of mesothelioma show up, it can either remain localized in one area of the pericardium or it can completely surround a patient’s heart.

-The problem with diagnosing this disease is that its resulting symptoms, such as shortness of breath, persistent coughing, and chest pains, are also associated with other cardiopulmonary diseases and thus mask the nature of the malignant mesothelioma.
+The problem with diagnosing this disease is that symptoms, such as shortness of breath, persistent coughing, and chest pains, are also associated with other cardiopulmonary diseases, which can mask the nature of the malignant mesothelioma.

 This has been the case in between 30% to 50% of cases involving pericardial mesothelioma.
 This explains why pericardial diagnoses are more frequently made postmortem.

-Besides its lethality and relative rarity (it has a reported prevalence of less than 0.002%), pericardial has another vexing feature associated with it: Unlike other forms of malignant mesothelioma, the pericardial strain is the only one which is not almost exclusively linked to asbestos exposure.
+Besides its lethality and relative rarity, pericardial has another vexing feature associated with it.
+Unlike other forms of malignant mesothelioma, the pericardial strain is the only one which is not almost exclusively linked to asbestos exposure.

 In patients with, for example, pleural mesothelioma, the tumors in the pleural lining developed as a result of long-term exposure to asbestos fibers.
 When breathed in, these fibers caused lesions in healthy tissue.
-The tissue became cancerous over time and created malignant tumors.
+The tissue becomes cancerous over time and creates malignant tumors.

-The disease can develop as a result of exposure to asbestos, but medical research has also linked it to other contributing factors.
-These risk factors may include hereditary predisposition, conditions which affect the immune system, exposure to radiation, infections, diet, or various types of inflammations.
+Although pericardial mesothelioma can develop as a result of exposure to asbestos, medical research has also linked it to other contributing factors.
+These risk factors include hereditary predisposition, conditions which affect the immune system, exposure to radiation, infections, diet, or various types of inflammations.

-As with asbestos-related mesothelioma, pericardial tumors of this nature are presently incurable.
-Chemotherapy and, to a lesser extent, a form of surgery called pericardiectomy are used in patients with pericardial mesothelioma to cure localized tumors or to relieve the pressure on cardiac tissue.
+As with asbestos-related mesothelioma, pericardial tumors are presently incurable.
+Chemotherapy and, to a lesser extent, a form of surgery called pericardiectomy, are used in patients with pericardial mesothelioma to cure localized tumors or to relieve the pressure on cardiac tissue.

 However, while these forms of treatment reduce the size of the mesothelioma, they are only life-prolonging measures.
 Pericardiectomy operations, radiation, and chemotherapy can hardly ever remove tumors in their entirety.